ETHZ-INS/enrichMiR_paper/README.md

-# Analyses behing the enrichMiR
+# Analyses behind the enrichMiR

 This repository contains the code and intermediary files used to produce the figures of the enrichMiR paper.